CIRCL/factual-rules/README.md

 # factual-rules

 Factual rules are [YARA](https://yara.readthedocs.io/en/stable/) rules to find legitimate software on raw disk acquisition.
 The goal of the software is to be able to use a set of rules against collected or acquired digital forensic evidences and find installed software in a timely fashion.
 All the rules are generated using [factual-rules-generator](https://github.com/CIRCL/factual-rules-generator).

 ## Source and origin of rules

-YARA rules present in this repository were generated using this code ([factual-rules-generator](https://github.com/CIRCL/factual-rules-generator)).
-Additional rules can be automatically created with `factural-rules-generator` and contributed it back to this repository.
+YARA rules present in this repository were generated using scripts hosted in the [factual-rules-generator repository](https://github.com/CIRCL/factual-rules-generator).
+Additional, rules can be automatically created with `factural-rules-generator` and contributed it back to this repository.

 ## Rules directory format

-YARA rules are in [rules](./rules/) directory and each folder follow the same pattern per software name:
+YARA rules are in the [`/rules`](./rules/) directory and each folder follows the same pattern per software name:

-- In the top folder level:
+- At the top level:

   - Installer name (such as `chocolatey`, `msiexec`, `exe`)
   - Following the execution of the installer
     - two files, md5 and sha1 containing the hashes for each files created during the installation;
     - a folder with each hash in [Hashlookup](https://github.com/hashlookup/hashlookup-forensic-analyser) file format.

-- At second level, the installer folder:
+- At the second level, the installer folder:

   - Two rules extract from raw disk:
     - rule for installation part